 Prerequisite: AER 1100 or consent of instructor.
 This course is designed to teach entry-level skills in fuel and emission control systems.
 Also included are computer control and fuel injection.
 Both lecture and shop experience will be utilized.
-In addition, students will receive Toyota T-Ten training in emission controls, carburetors, fuel injection and engine control systems (Toyota course numbers 812 and 825).
 Eight contact hours: four lecture hours, four laboratory hours.

-AER 2522 Drivability and Diagnosis
+AER 2522 Drivability and Diagnosis 4 cr.